staskobzar/sip_stacks_examples/README.md

   * [libeXosip2](http://www.antisip.com/doc/exosip2/)
   * [libre](http://creytiv.com/re.html)

-*libre* - there are two examples: registration UA (reua.c) and simple example on how to send OPTIONS packet

 Simple UA for each library just to register to proxy.

+Sofia-sip and libre also provide examples of OPTIONS packet send.